-Mimosa is a shallow underground PGM and base metal mining and processing operation located on the Great Dyke of Zimbabwe, 32km west of the town of Zvishavane, approximately 340 km southwest of Harare, the capital of Zimbabwe.
+Mimosa is a shallow, mechanised PGM and base metal mining operation located in the Wedza sub-chamber of the Great Dyke of Zimbabwe, some 32km west of Zvishavane, a major mining centre situated 340km south-west of Harare, the capital city of Zimbabwe.

 Life of mine

 All-in sustaining cost

 The Mimosa property has four mineralised areas separated by major faults and erosional surfaces namely: North Hill, South Hill, Far South Hill and the Mtshingwe Block.
 The Mimosa mine is an underground operation on the South Hill ore deposit, consisting of two shafts, namely the Blore Shaft and the Wedza Shaft.
 At Mimosa, focus is on developing the Mtshingwe Shaft and further evaluating the Mtshingwe Block.

 As at 31 December 2022 and on a 50% attributable basis, Mimosa had 4E PGM Mineral Reserves of 3.2Moz and 4E PGM Mineral Resources of 7.0Moz.

 A closer look

 Mimosa is an established mechanised, bord and pillar mining operation, with all the facilities and equipment to mine and produce precious and base metals concentrate.

 There are two decline shafts, and a small vertical shaft at 26 Level South which is equipped for hoisting people to surface in case of an emergency.
 Underground infrastructure includes an ore bunker, main and satellite workshops, pump stations, strike and dip conveyors as well as the main conveyor in Blore shaft.
 Blore shaft has an operational capacity of 280ktpm.
 A fleet of trackless mining machinery (TMM) to enable the mechanised bord-and-pillar operation.